What is Che?December 26, 2020

 Oodles of Noodles

-Americans reportedly consume 16 to 20 pounds of noodles a year.
+Americans reportedly consume 16 to 20 pounds of pasta a year.
 It’s an inexpensive food item that can be enjoyed by all.

-Because noodles are so popular, many countries and cultures have created their own versions of noodles that are made from various grains and vegetables and have many nutritional contents: Buckwheat; wheat; udon; mung; soba; spätzle (found in German documents from 1725); cellophane (made from mung bean, yam, cassava, canna or potato starch), lokshen kugle; gluten-free; fresh, frozen, or dried; etc.
+Because this pasta are so popular, many countries and cultures have created their own versions that are made from various grains and vegetables and have many nutritional contents: Buckwheat; wheat; udon; mung; soba; spätzle (found in German documents from 1725); cellophane (made from mung bean, yam, cassava, canna or potato starch), lokshen kugle; gluten-free; fresh, frozen, or dried; etc.

 Noodles’ value and versatility in soups, salads, as side and main dishes, and even sweetened in desserts, is unparalleled.